nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 #### Population size and ethnicity

 In @fig:socio we dig further into other differences between the C/UAs assigned into clusters.
 The horizontal axis captures the ethnic diversity of the population in a C/UA based on 2001 census data, and the size of the circles represents the size of the population according to the most recent estimates from ONS.
 This shows high levels of ethnic diversity in London boroughs assigned to cluster 5 (and lower levels in those that were assigned to other clusters), and in the larger cities outside London and the South East included in cluster 3: in several cases, ethnic diversity appears linked to how C/UAs in a region are assigned to different clusters.
+See [here](https://nesta-slides.s3.eu-west-2.amazonaws.com/cluster_demo.html) for an interactive version of the figure.

 ![Size, cluster assignment and ethnic diversity by Government Office Region in England](png/cluster_demo.png) {#fig:socio}